codidact/authentication/docs/development.md

 rsync -a ./docs/defaults/ ./
 ~~~

+On Windows you can do this in the file explorer, just select all files in
+`/docs/defaults` and drag them into the root folder.

 ## Running the Tests

 You can run the tests by running `dotnet test` in the root directory.